 Let’s get spooky with this witches brew cocktail punch!
 This cocktail is made up of pomegranate, blueberry liqueur, tequila (or vodka), and lemon for a sweet, tart, and refreshing drink.
-Make it as a batch cocktail for a crowd or as an individual drink – it’s the best Halloween cocktail ever!
+Make it as a batch cocktail for a crowd or as an individual drink – it’s the best Halloween cocktail!

 A glass of witches brew cocktail punch with dry ice on a grey counter next to a punch bowl, black candles, tarot cards, and pomegranate arils.

-Spooky szn is here!
+Spooky time is here!
 I’m v excited even though I’m actually like, a huge baby about anything scary.
 But when it comes to costumes and glittery decorations and themed cocktails?
 Yeah, I’m so in.
-And since this year we’re actually being cool and going to a real life party, I’m going to make some punch about it!

 A closeup of a red-purple drink with smoke on a grey table next to vintage keys and cards.